-The toolbar and the panes in the Optimizely edit view provide easy access to functions when working with content.
+The toolbar and the panes in the Optimizely Content Management System (CMS) edit view provide easy access to functions when working with content.
 When entering the edit view, you have the top menu and the toolbar at the top, and adjustable panes to the left and right.

-The Optimizely user interface is flexible allowing developers to plug-in customized features when implementing websites.
-This description refers to Optimizely CMS without further customizations.
+The CMS user interface is flexible allowing developers to plug-in customized features when implementing websites.
+This description refers to CMS without further customizations.

 The toolbar contains features like preview and view options, and lets you add items such as pages or blocks.